How Much Does a Website Cost?

 Nothing is guaranteed on the internet, and that includes the safety of your website on your hosting provider’s server.
 To protect you from loss of data, you should backup your website.
 This will be another ongoing cost.

-It’s also important to remember that getting a new website is a step on your digital marketing journey, i.e. it’s not the endpoint.
-Once your new website is launched, you then need to promote it to generate traffic from your target market.
+It’s also important to remember that getting a new website is a step on your digital marketing journey, i.e., and it’s not the endpoint.
+Once your new website is launched, you need to promote it to generate traffic from your target market.

 Having a content management system means you can add, change, and remove content from your website whenever you want.
 Web Design or feature changes, however, are different.

 Therefore, you may also incur additional costs if you want to make friendly web design or functionality changes to your website in the months and years after it is launched.

 Website Design in Auckland that Delivers Results for Your Business

 Having a website is now essential for businesses in all industries.
-You need to make sure yours looks professional, properly represents your company’s brand, and delivers tangible results for your business.
-If you will look for web design company in Auckland, Web Digital is surely one of your best choices.
+However, you need to make sure yours looks professional, properly represents your company’s brand, and delivers tangible results for your business.
+So if you look for a web design company in Auckland, Web Digital is surely one of your best choices.

 The costs highlighted above will give you an idea of the investment you should be making in your new website.